vrick6749/Workbook2/README.md

 # Question 10
 https://www.techopedia.com/definition/811/data-integrity-databases

+* 	Describe the integrity aspects of the relational database model.
+Your description should include information about the types of data integrity and how they can be enforced in a relational database.

 Relational integrity refers to the conditions required in order to uphold meaningful relations.
 It is divided into three categories domain constraints, key constraints and referential integrity constraints.
 Domain constraints state that columns of a relational database must be defined and that every column definition must be unique along with its data type being declared.
 Key constraints dictates that every row must have it's own unique primary key and a primary key must not be null.
 While referential integrity permits foreign keys to be in two states, first is as a primary key of another table and second is it being null, which represents no relationship to another table.
 These rules being implemented allow for a well defined and reliable data structure, as the paramaters ties down each data input at a particular section of the table.
 # Question 11

+* Describe the manipulative aspects of the relational database model.
+Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.

    Database management systems are responsible for manipulating the data within a database model.
 SQL or structured query language is a commonly used language by these management systems in order to handle data.Database management systems utilizing SQL such as Postgresql is an improved version, which support additional functionalities such as support of unicode characters, additional options for setting triggers and support for arrays.
 SQL was specifically made to handle databases, as it has builin statements with particular syntaxes to create, edit, delete and retrieve data.
 Some of the crucial commands built in to SQL involve select,update,delete,insert into,drop table, create table, create index and create database.
 These commands must then be executed in a strict arrangement in order to obtain meaningful results.
 An example of a common SQL query to update is placed below.
    (UPDATE nameOfTable)
    (SET    parameterOfDataToBeChanged)